 There is no one-size fits all approach to outreach.
-Sometimes it can depend on the geography of an area, for example is it predominantly urban, or very rural?
-Is a gendered approach to outreach needed to ensure that women who are rough sleeping in your area can be found and helped?
-Or do people from culturally or racially minoritised backgrounds have particular needs when it comes to outreach?
-Whatever the case, your approach to contacting people needs to be timely, and the support you provide purposeful.
-In this short video, we'll look at what that means.
+Sometimes it can depend on the geography of an area.
+For example, is it predominantly urban or very rural?
+Is a gendered approach to outreach needed ensure that women who are rough sleeping in your area can be found and helped?
+Or do people from culturally or racially minoritized backgrounds have particular needs when it comes to outreach?
+Whatever the case, your approach to contacting people needs to be timely and the support you provide purposeful.
+In this short video we'll look at what that means.

-Outreach workers are experts in finding those in need and to do so they cultivate networks of engaged local organisations or individuals so that they can always be aware of who needs help and where they are sleeping rough.

-In urban areas your networks could include local residents, the police, health service workers, local store managers or town centre management teams, train and bus station staff, park wardens, day centre staff, community groups, women's groups, faith groups, charities and other small businesses.

-In rural areas, your network could also include, for example, farm workers, factory workers, rural residents, landowners, forest rangers and national parks wardens, hotel and pub managers and parish councils.

-All these relationships can be built on a one to one basis or as part of your regular homelessness action group or rough sleeping forum, where each member is an extra set of eyes and ears in the community and they can let you know about anyone sleeping rough, that you might not otherwise have been aware of.
+Outreach workers are experts in finding those in need.
+They cultivate networks of engaged local organisations and individuals so that they can always be aware of who needs help and where they are sleeping rough.
+In urban areas, your networks could include local residents, the police, health service workers, local store managers or town centre management teams, train and bus station staff, park wardens, day centres, community groups, women's groups, faith groups, charities and other small businesses.
+In rural areas your network could also include for example farmers, factory workers, rural residents, land-owners, forest rangers and national park wardens, hotel and pub managers, and parish councils.
+These relationships can be built one-to-one or as part of your regular local homelessness action group or rough sleeping forum.
+Each member is an extra set of eyes and ears in the community.
+They can let you know about anyone sleeping rough that you might not otherwise have been aware of.

-On a practical level, it is important that everyone involved in your network knows how to pass on information about someone sleeping rough.
-For example, can they call or email the outreach team directly, or should they use the Streetlink referral app?
-And is everyone aware of the What3words app, which is especially useful for precisely mapping where people are sleeping rough in rural or other hard to describe locations.
+On a practical level, it's important that everyone involved in your network knows how to pass on information about someone sleeping rough.
+For example, can they call or email the outreach team directly, or should they use the StreetLink referral app?
+Is everyone aware of the What3Words app, which is especially useful for precisely mapping where people are sleeping rough in rural or other hard to describe locations?

 Once you've been made aware of someone sleeping rough in your area, finding and helping that person in a timely way relies on carrying out regular outreach shifts.
-The routes you're going to cover should be planned in advance and based on the intelligence you have gathered from your local partners and referral mechanisms.
-But you should also cover any known hotspots and other sleeping sites.
+The routes and areas you are going to cover should be planned in advance based on the intelligence gathered from your local partners and referral mechanisms, and you should also cover known hotspots and sleeping sites.